sillsdev/Glyssen/README.md

 Platform
 ====================
-Glyssen only runs on Windows, but FCBH is working on a new cross-platform product that will use the GlyssenEngine.
+Glyssen only runs on Windows, but FCBH offers its Vessel software as a potential alternative to Glyssen.
+Contact them for more information.